mlanza/ai-literacy/301/06-feet-on-the-ground.md

 So trust, here, means something narrower and heavier.
 It’s confidence in outcome.

 That the system will do what was meant, not just what was said.
 That it won’t cause damage — not because it understands the stakes, but because the scaffolding holds.

 Deciding how close a human must stay — in, on, or out of the loop — is a design question.
 And that design is shaped by risk.

-## Agency is a Path, Autonomy a Town
+## Agency Is a Path, Autonomy a Town

 To give a model “feet on the ground” is to let it act, not just reason.

 It means giving it **agency** — the ability to push forward, to keep momentum, to lift the bead and drop it in the next cup.
 The goal is already known.
 The direction is clear.
 The work unfolds across turns.

-That was the 2pm message — the “let them know I’m late” ask.
+That was the 2 pm message — the “let them know I’m late” ask.
 The bead was placed.
 The trail was laid.
 The model moved forward step by step.

 Agency makes that possible.